All Episodes

 They just hate him.

-And we I I think we blew out of the water all this hypocrisy.
+And I think we blew out of the water all this hypocrisy.

-I'm beginning to think journalism is so dead that it's gonna become what what happens all of a sudden daytime TV died, the soap operas died off, and the only thing the talk shows died off.
+I'm beginning to think journalism is so dead that it's going to become what happens all of a sudden daytime TV died, the soap operas died off, and the only thing, the talk shows died off.

 Most of these talk shows are doing horrible in daytime.